 Energisa replaced Energisa Minas Gerais (formerly known as Companhia Força e Luz Cataguazes-Leopoldina – CFLCL) in a trading session at the São Paulo Stock Exchange (Bovespa) on 9th April, 2007.
 It is the new holding company for Grupo Energisa following a share merger process.
 Therefore, those holding shares in Energisa Minas Gerais (formerly CFLCL) have become Energisa shareholders, with the ratio of one Energisa share for every 8,428.45307906018 shares in CFLCL.

-The table below shows the dividends distributed to Energisa shareholders from 2007, when it replaced Energisa Minas.
+The tables below show the dividends distributed to Energisa’s shareholders from 2007 onwards:

 |Payment||Initial Payment Date||Value Per Share (R$)||Total